JenieX/unmute-reddit-videos/README.md

 ### known issues (when using custom default volume)
-* The volume slider in Reddit videos doesn't actually match the volume of the video, but this user script does
+* The volume slider in Reddit videos doesn't actually match the volume
-* Reddit seems to adjust the volume of all videos, when one is manually changed by the slider, I'll have to look for a way to solve this
+of the video, but this user script does.
+* When using custom default volume, the only way to change the volume
+by the slider, is to do so when the video is playing, as it would always
+use the default volume when played after paused.

 ### Related user scripts
 * [Space Bar to play/pause Reddit videos](https://greasyfork.org/en/scripts/444775-space-bar-to-play-pause-reddit-videos)